Skip to main content

 Vacation accrual policies

 As with a lump-sum vacation policy, companies must establish clear vacation accrual guidelines.
-The policy should include the following:
+Your policy should cover these key areas:

-• Vacation accrual cap policy, i.e., how much time off an employee can earn and bank before they have to cash it in.
+• Vacation accrual cap policy—how much time employees can bank before cashing in

-• Whether vacation accrual includes sick time and holidays or if those days will be handled separately.
+• Whether accrual includes sick time and holidays or handles them separately

 Remember that every state has laws regarding vacation accrual and how the hours must be paid.
-For example, a “use it or lose it” policy is illegal in some states since vacation time is an earned benefit that cannot be taken away.
-Other states require employers to pay out unused vacation time at the current pay rate when an employee leaves the organization, but this isn’t the case everywhere.
+For example, a "use it or lose it" policy is illegal in some states since vacation time is an earned benefit that cannot be taken away.
+This is significant, as research shows American workers left behind 768 million days of unused paid time off in a single year.
+Other states require employers to pay out unused vacation time at the current pay rate when an employee leaves the organization, but this isn't the case everywhere.
 Check your state laws and employment regulations before establishing a vacation accrual policy.

 Pros and cons of vacation accrual

 However, employees often appreciate the flexibility of a vacation accrual plan, especially when they can bank their hours to cover a more extended vacation or take smaller breaks throughout the year.
+This flexibility is critical in a work environment where it's been reported that 75% of workers are experiencing burnout.
 Vacation accrual also supports staggered time off to ensure you have enough staff to cover busy periods.

 Disclaimer: This article and all information in it is provided for general informational purposes only.
 It does not, and is not intended to, constitute legal or tax advice.
 You should consult with a qualified legal or tax professional for advice regarding any legal or tax matter and prior to acting (or refraining from acting) on the basis of any information provided on this website.